RochBlondiaux/minishell/README.md

 * Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).
 * Parser don't support duplicated commands in a single line. (example: cat License.md && cat License.txt)
+* export with no options
+* unset with no options
+* env with no options or arguments